marcelm/cutadapt/doc/guide.rst

 ``--too-short-output``/``--too-short-paired-output``.
 That is, the reads are always sent in pairs to these alternative output files.

+The ``--pair-filter`` option determines how to combine the filters for R1 and R2 into a single decision about the read pair.

-By default, a read pair is discarded (or redirected) if one of the reads (R1 or R2) fulfills the filtering criterion.
+The default is ``--pair-filter=any``, which means that a read pair is discarded (or redirected) if *one of* the reads (R1 or R2) fulfills the filtering criterion.
 As an example, if option ``--minimum-length=20`` is used and paired-end data is processed, a read pair if discarded if one of the reads is shorter than 20 nt.

 To require that filtering criteria must apply to *both* reads in order for a read pair to be discarded, use the option ``--pair-filter=both``.

+If you want to the filter to ignore the second read, use ``--pair-filter=first``.

 The following table describes the effect for some filtering options.

 +----------------------------+------------------------------------------------+-----------------------------------------+
 | Filtering option           | With ``--pair-filter=any``, the pair           | With ``-pair-filter=both``, the pair    |